Schneider Electric accelerates its AI at Scale strategy with solid progress in the first year

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerKonsolidierungsbewegung: US-Börsen verbuchen Verluste -- ATX leichter -- DAX nahe Nulllinie -- Asiens Börsen letztlich tiefer
+Börse aktuell - Live TickerKonsolidierungsbewegung am Markt: US-Börsen mit Verlusten -- ATX geht leichter aus dem Handel -- DAX letztlich im Plus -- Asiens Börsen schließen tiefer

-Der heimische Aktienmarkt rutscht am Donnerstag ins Minus.
-Der deutsche Leitindex kann seine zwischenzeitlichen Verluste abschütteln.
-Die US-Börsen notieren im Minus.
+Der heimische Aktienmarkt rutschte am Donnerstag ins Minus.
+Der deutsche Leitindex konnte seine zwischenzeitlichen Verluste abschütteln.
+Die US-Börsen zeigten sich tiefer.
 An den asiatischen Aktienmärkten dominierten am Donnerstag die Bären.